 Dead Poets Society

-The Dead Poets Soctiey is a movie loved by Robin Williams fans.
+The Dead Poets Society is a movie loved by Robin Williams fans.
 In it, Williams plays an English teacher at a conservative Vermont boarding school who changes the lives of his students by teaching them poetry.
 A group of boys restart an unsanctioned club called the Dead Poets Society where they get together to read poetry and write their own poems.

 This fantastic film features one of William’s best performances in an inspiring story.
 It’s great for poets and young writers, plus makes a nice nostalgic trip for older writers as well.